 “Adapting an iterative increase in marginal tax on purchases of second and more homes is an efficient manner in roping in additional tax revenues.”

-A progressive marginal tax rate on incremental house purchases will directly address the wealth population as Indians have a penchant to buy houses as a source of investment.
-As the number of houses for purchase increase, so will the marginal tax rate as a percentage of transaction value increase.
-The concept is derived from the theory that an increase in number of houses by families results in reducing marginal utility of the house translating into reduced wellbeing, etc. This along with increasing long-term tax rate on housing from two to four years will bring down speculative trading in property market in India.
-The other is to increase the short-term capital gains tax across asset classes based on the threshold of investible surplus.
-Example, marginal tax rates increase based on slabs with higher rates in the high net worth and ultra-high net worth segment.
-Introducing benefits for people to pay taxes through tax breaks or stronger capital punishment is more pronounced way in encouraging wider tax participation among the population.
-Going forward, building an equitable progressive tax system along with a structured framework on policy measures including setting up independent jurisdiction on cases related to tax evasion resolved within a stipulated time limit is a step in the right direction.
+A progressive marginal tax rate on incremental house purchases will directly address the wealthy population as Indians have a penchant to buy houses as a source of investment.
+As the purchase of houses increases, so does the marginal tax rate as a percentage of the transaction value.
+The concept populates the theory that an increase in the number of houses by families reduces the marginal utility of the house, translating into reduced wellbeing, etc. Further, increasing the long-term tax rate on housing from two to four years will bring down speculative trading in the property market in India.
+Another policy would be an increase in the short-term capital gains tax across asset classes based on the threshold of investible surplus.
+For example, marginal tax rates increase based on slabs with higher rates in the high net worth and ultra-high net worth segment.
+Introducing benefits for people to pay taxes or more substantial capital punishment is the more pronounced way of encouraging broader tax participation among the population.
+From now on, building an equitable, progressive tax system along with a structured framework on policy measures example, setting up independent jurisdiction on cases related to tax evasion resolved within a stipulated time limit, is a step in the right direction.